JiancongXiao/jiancongxiao.github.io/_pages/about.md

 1. **Classical Learning Theory**: Studying Generalization (Rademacher complexity, Uniform stability, Pac-Bayes), Optimization (non-convex, non-smooth problem).

-**[Announcement]** I will be joining the National University of Singapore (NUS) as a Tenure-Track Assistant Professor in the Department of Computer Science, starting in Summer 2026.
-I am actively looking for PhD students for Spring/Fall 2027, as well as research assistants and research interns.
+**[Announcement]** I am actively looking for PhD students for Fall 2027, as well as research assistants and research interns.
 If you are interested, please feel free to reach out via email.